-Hopefully, after the above story, you want to read more about why should I invest my time in learning and using Google Cloud Run.
+Hopefully, after the above story, you want to read more about why should you invest time in learning and using Google Cloud Run.
 After that half failed, a somewhat successful project I tried Google Cloud Run for another personal side project.
-This project is Nepal_News_En twitter account.
+That project was Nepal_News_En twitter account.
 It currently has ~11k followers.

 This is a relatively simple project, it gets news about Nepal in the English language from 14 sources (both local Nepalese media and international media).

 It collects the news from either RSS or scrapes the headlines where RSS is not provided.

 Currently running with a cron(ish) setup the app gets ~1 request per minute including collection and posting to Twitter.
 This small app is hosted on Google Cloud Run and I am paying

 under $0.10 a month but bear in mind the requests are pretty heavy as it has to scrape and extract out news headlines then save it into a database.
 If you have more questions about this app comment below are contact me over email.

 Of course, it runs on serverless containers.
 With the amazing and generous pricing of Google Cloud Run the app runs almost free of cost.

 As Cloud run is serverless you already have the advantages of a Serverless offering.
 In my opinion, the following are some more compelling reasons to use serverless containers on Google Cloud Run: